 Keith & Darla Thompson

 Pastor Keith and his wife Darla came to Living Hope in 1991.
-They have four adult children, three of which are married and 2 granddaughters.
+They have four adult children, all of whom are married, and 4 grandchildren.

 In their spare time, they enjoy riding bike, gardening, golfing, and being with their family.